tizzo/git_repository_viewer/README.md

 1. Git must be installed (and accessible to the apache user for a call to `git show 'commit'`)
 1. Install versioncontrol_git, versioncontrol and all of its dependencies
 2. Check out the [glip](https://github.com/patrikf/glip.git) library into the root directory of this module

+## For best results

+Download and install the [Geshi Filter Module](http://drupal.org/project/geshifilter)